graphbrain/graphbrain/docs/source/install.rst

 It is advisable to work with virtual environments.
 To create one in the current directory you can do this::

-   $ virtualenv -p /usr/local/bin/python3 venv
+   $ virtualenv -p <path to python3> venv

+Common locations for python3:

+* /usr/local/bin/python3
+* /usr/bin/python3

 If you are on macOS, do this instead (for the reason `explained here <http://matplotlib.org/faq/osx_framework.html#osxframework-faq>`_)::